-As much as you would like to play with your dog or have him play with other friends, this is not a good idea until your veterinarian gives you the green light to do so.
+As much as you would like to play with your dog or have him socialize with other dogs, this is not a good idea until your veterinarian gives you the green light to do so.

 Walking Surfaces

 Wood floors, tile, linoleum, etc. can all be very slippery to your recovering pet.
 Consider putting down some throw rugs with rubber backing or yoga mats to make it easier for your dog.